-I cANnot accept and embrace my imperfections.
+I CANNOT accept and embrace my imperfections.

 My professional life is slipping rapidly.
-My life has become torturous.
+My life has become miserable.
 I hate to wake up in the morning and I hate to go to work.
 I hate to take on new assignments willingly, although I do not refuse those dumped on me.
 I am filled with negativity at my workplace.

 What an unenviable life!
-Negativity in personal life and negativity in professional life too!
+Negativity in personal life and negativity in professional life too.

 Good and bad things are happening to us all the time.
 Why then, are we always busy solving the problems, or worse re-living our past problems and wasting our time and energy?
 How many times do we, pause, re-wind and express gratitude for the good things happening in our life, wholeheartedly, and without any disclaimer?
 How often do we appreciate the efforts of people around us to make our lives successful?
 How often do we acknowledge their presence and appreciate them?

-When I say appreciate and acknowledge, I do not mean the superfluous, lip service that we very often indulge in, but appreciation and acknowledgment and gratitude from every cell in our body, every fibre of our being.
+When I say appreciate and acknowledge, I do not mean the superfluous, lip service that we very often indulge in, but appreciation and acknowledgment and gratitude from every cell in our body, every fiber of our being.

 Consciously choosing to fill myself with gratitude, consistently practicing to do so, patiently picking myself up when I fall, developing a kind and compassionate attitude towards myself and others is well worth the journey of my life and worth all that I achieve during that journey!